-People using this passage always make an admission: "I admit that marriage is not specifically mentioned in this passage, but what 'yoke' is stronger than marriage?"
+People who use this passage always make an admission: "I admit that marriage is not specifically mentioned in this passage, but what 'yoke' is stronger than marriage?"
 In other words, since marriage is a "yoke" and since it is the strongest "yoke" known to man, therefore 2 Cor 6:14 must at least include marriage.

-In response, there are two important points which must be kept in mind.
-First, even if is true that no other yoke is stronger than marriage, it must be proven marriage is a yoke envisioned in this passage.
-Whatever the yoke is, it is a yoke that requires "coming out of" and "remaining separate" (v17).
-More will be said about this momentarily.
+In response to this, there are two important points which must be kept in mind.
+First, even if it is true that no other yoke is stronger than marriage, it must be proven that marriage is a yoke envisioned in this passage.
+Whatever the yoke is, it is a yoke that requires "coming out of" and "remaining separate" from (v17).
+More will be said about this in a moment.
 It is enough to simply observe at this point that 2 Cor 6:14 may not be applied to just any yoke.
-For example, someone might argue that going to work and working for unbelievers is a yoke in some sense.
-But the question brethren must ask is this: Does 2 Cor 6:14 envision a yoke of working with unbelievers on a job?
+For example, someone might argue that going to work and working for unbelievers or working with unbelievers is a yoke in some sense.
+But the question we must ask is this: Does 2 Cor 6:14 envision a yoke of working with unbelievers on a job?
 Again, someone might argue that going to school with unbelievers is a yoke in some sense.
-But is 2 Cor 6:14 envisioning such a yoke such as this?
+But is 2 Cor 6:14 envisioning such a yoke as this?
 Does 2 Cor 6:14 mean it is wrong to work with unbelievers and go to school with unbelievers?
-Are brethren at liberty to take 2 Cor 6:14 and apply it to any and every yoke they can think of or must the passage be applied only to the yoke envisioned in the context of the chapter?
+Are we at liberty to take 2 Cor 6:14 and apply it to any and every yoke we can think up or must we apply the passage only to the yoke found within the context of this chapter?

 Second, it is assumed that no other yoke is stronger than marriage.
 If it can be shown that another yoke is stronger than marriage, this argument loses some of its force.
-This is especially true if the context itself points specifically to a certain yoke that is, within itself, stronger than marriage.
+This is especially true if the context itself points specifically to a certain yoke that is within itself stronger than marriage.